Skip to content

 }'

-Layers let you package shared dependencies separately from your function code.
-This reduces deployment package size and enables sharing common libraries across functions.
+Lambda Layers empower you to package shared runtime dependencies independently from your core function code.
+This architectural pattern drastically reduces your deployment package size and enables the seamless sharing of common corporate libraries across hundreds of individual functions.

 Terminal window